 Comprehensive Services Act; utilization review.
 Requires the State Executive Council to oversee development and implementation of uniform standards of utilization review to include review of how individual need for services is determined, how services are procured, and how services are delivered.
-This bill has been incorporated into SB 487 (Senator Hanger).

 Patrons: Hanger and Howell; Delegate: Hamilton

-01/25/08 Senate: Incorporated by Rehabilitation and Social Services (SB487-Hanger)
+01/25/08 Senate: Incorporated into SB487, which passed